 You have been around the block enough to know the value of a competitor analysis for your company, I’m sure.
 But when it comes to paid search, it’s extra important.
 And it is perhaps not done as often as it should be.
-At Web Atomic, we bake the scientific approach into everything we do, and competitor analysis of clients’ Google rivals is very much part of this.
+At Digital marketing agency Atomic leap, we bake the scientific approach into everything we do, and competitor analysis of clients’ Google rivals is very much part of this.

 So let’s take a look at the ways you can gain insight into your competitors and the value it brings you, as well as some of the tools – free and paid – that can help you achieve a good understanding and further your goals.

-A good competitor analysis for paid search will actually tell you much more than who your competitors are.
+A good competitor analysis for paid search, ppc marketing will actually tell you much more than who your competitors are.
 Because the industry is so data driven, there’s a lot of information which you can use to refine your overall PPC strategy.

 The most important thing to learn from your competitor analysis is how to differentiate from them.
 With the right tools you can track their ad messaging over time and see how this develops.
 Learning what works for your competitors can not only provide you with ideas on how to differentiate, but also you can use some of their messaging as a test in your own ads.